brendadenisse16/From-Scratch-Logistic-Regression-and-Decision-Trees-for-Churn-Prediction/README.md

 # Statistical-Learning

-MAST 679H Statistical Learning Term Project  (Winter 2021) Professor : Dr. Frédéric Godin
+MAST 679H Statistical Learning Term Project  (Winter 2021)

-Concordia University
+Professor : Dr. Frédéric Godin - Concordia University

+Title: Predicting Churn for Bank Customers

 Given the importance of customers as the most valuable organization assets, customer retention seems essential and a fundamental requirement for any organization.
 Banks are no exception to this rule.
 In this project, two statistical learning methods were applied to build a churn prediction model using data from a real bank, obtained through Kaggle.